Best Link Prospecting Tools for 2025: Top Expert Picks

 Who It’s Best for

-With its flexible pricing options—including a free plan, a basic plan ($20 monthly), and a pro plan ($99-399 monthly)—there’s something for everyone.
-This makes it accessible whether you’re a freelancer on a budget or part of a large agency looking for advanced features.
+Also, with its flexible pricing options—including a free plan, a basic plan ($20 monthly), and a pro plan ($99-399 monthly)—there’s something for everyone.

 Unique Selling Points (USPs)